Why we need training to challenge far-right extremism?

 How real is the far-right threat in Australia?

 Right-wing extremist groups, individuals and movements have been active in Australia for a long time.
 Today there are many far-right extremist groups operating in Australia with links to other groups overseas.
 In 2019 the Christchurch terror attacks on two Islamic congregations killed 51 innocent people.
 This terror act was committed by an Australian who openly showed support online for far-right extremist groups in Australia which are currently still active.
-Recentely ASIO revealed that approximately 30-40% of its counter terrorism case load work involved far-right extremism, and that this was an increase from approximately 10 and 15 per cent prior to 2016.
+Recently ASIO revealed that approximately 30-40% of its counter terrorism case load work involved far-right extremism, and that this was an increase from approximately 10 and 15 per cent prior to 2016.
 Given these factors it is fair to say that the threat of far-right extremism in Australia is real, significant and growing.

 Why is training required to counter far-right extremism?